 King-Size Canary is a 1947 short produced by MGM and directed by cartoon legend Tex Avery.
 In 1994 it was voted #10 of the 50 Greatest Cartoons of all time by members of the animation field.
 The story is by Heck Allen and the animation by was done by Ray Abrams, Robert Bentley and Walt Clinton.
 Music was done by Scott Bradley.
 Fred Quimby was the producer.

-- Short Film Spotlight: Magnifica
+- Short Film Spotlight: Skel

-- Short Film Spotlight: Go Fishboy
+- Short Film Spotlight: Deer Flower

-- Short Film Spotlight: Last Summer
+- Short Film Spotlight: Nube

 Leave a Reply